-The RC has assessed the adequacy and structure of remuneration of Non-Executive Directors taking into consideration the review conducted by the external consultant, AON Hewitt Singapore Pte Ltd and has proposed to the Board the following framework under which the Director Fees are derived:-
+The RC has assessed the adequacy and structure of remuneration of Non-Executive Directors taking into consideration the initial review conducted previously by the external consultant, AON Hewitt Singapore Pte Ltd in FY2019 with subsequent research carried out internally and has proposed to the Board the following framework under which the Director Fees are derived:

 Annual Fee (\$)

 Chairman Member

-Board 18,000 32,000
+Board 25,000 32,000

-Audit and Risk 16,000 12,000
+Audit and Risk 18,000 12,000

-Nominating 7,000 3,000
+Nominating 9,000 3,000

-Remuneration 7,000 3,000
+Remuneration 9,000 3,000

+Annual Fee (\$)

-Lead Independent Director 5,000
+Lead Independent Director 5,0 00

-The Board has assessed and approved the remuneration framework and the total proposed Director's fees for FY2022 will amount to \$253,000.
+The Board has assessed and approved the remuneration framework and the total proposed Director's fees for FY2023 will amount to \$266,000.

 Director's fees are only payable to Non-Executive Directors.
-The proposed Director's fees for FY2022 are not payable to Executive Directors.
+The proposed Director's fees for FY2023 are not payable to Executive Directors.